Course Code |

 |

-This course deals with economic principles which include the relationships among production inputs and the relationship between inputs and outputs.
+In this course, students are introduced to economic principles which include the relationships among production inputs and the relationship between inputs and outputs.
 The course also introduces productivity, production laws, costs, status of agriculture in the economic statement and qualities characterizing work in agriculture.
 The course ends with a look at various branches of agricultural economics with emphasis on agricultural policies adopted by some Arab countries. |

 10926226